kazurayam/HowToWriteSLF4JLogsIntoFile/README.md

 -   [Chapter3 Configuration, Invoking JoranConfigurator directly](https://logback.qos.ch/manual/configuration.html#joranDirectly)

-Using this technique, I should be able to customize the `LoggingContext` of Logback so that the logs out of my Test Case to be written into a text file.
+Using this technique, I should be able to customize the `LoggingContext` of Logback so that it writes the logs into a text file.

-## Solution described
+## Description

 I have developed a Groovy class [`com.kazurayam.ks.LoggerContextConfigurator`](https://github.com/kazurayam/HowToWriteSLF4JLogsIntoFile/blob/develop/Keywords/com/kazurayam/ks/LoggerContextConfigurator.groovy)